Knifetooth sawfish: Diet

-Conservation Status
+Conservation status

 Threats

-Human actions are the main cause of the declining Narrow Sawfish populations and ranges.
+Human actions are the main cause of the declining narrow sawfish populations and ranges.
 Overutilization, primarily from commercial fisheries, is its biggest threat.
-Narrow Sawfish populations have likely decreased between 50 and 70% over the last 20 years.
-The Narrow Sawfish is a high-value target for fishermen.
+Narrow sawfish populations have likely decreased over 80% between 2004 and 2022.
+The narrow sawfish is a high-value target for fishermen.
 Sawfish are commonly hunted to make shark fin soup or for their rostrums to be displayed as trophies.
 Most countries have regulations against catching it; however, illegal, unreported, and unregulated fishing remains a threat.
-Furthermore, the Narrow Sawfish is a common bycatch for fisheries in its geographic range.
-The toothed rostrum makes it vulnerable to most types of fishing gear, particularly nets.
-Damaged, neglected, or lost fishing gear (aka ghost nets) are also a considerable threat to Narrow Sawfish.
+Furthermore, the narrow sawfish is or was a common bycatch for fisheries in its geographic range.
+The toothed rostrum makes it vulnerable to most types of fishing gear, particularly nets, with those made of nylon more difficult for sawfish to extricate themselves from.
+Damaged, neglected, or lost fishing gear (aka ghost nets) are also a considerable threat to narrow sawfish.
 Pregnant females and juveniles are at the highest risk for this threat.
-Additionally, the Narrow Sawfish has the highest post-release mortality of any sawfish species.
+Additionally, the narrow sawfish has high post-release mortality, exacerbated by the difficulty of removing sawfish from fishing equipment.

-Habitat loss and water pollution are also threats to the Narrow Sawfish.
+Habitat loss and water pollution are also threats to the narrow sawfish.
 Coastal development, coastline urbanisation, and an expanding mining industry result in the modification and destruction of critical habitat.
 Furthermore, the pollution from these activities degrades the water quality.
-The Narrow Sawfish range is suspected to have declined by 30% from historic extent.
+As of 2020, narrow sawfish may no longer be present in up to 61% of their historic range, according to the IUCN.
 These threats are expected to become more significant as the human population grows.

-Natural threats, such as disease and predation, do not significantly harm the Narrow Sawfish population.
+Natural threats, such as disease and predation, do not significantly harm the narrow sawfish population.

-IUCN Status
+IUCN status

-The IUCN listed the Narrow Sawfish as "Endangered" in its Red List of Threatened Species in the year 2000.
+The IUCN listed the narrow sawfish as "Endangered" in its Red List of Threatened Species in the year 2000.
 This was due to the threats of overutilization, habitat loss, and a decreasing population.
-Its status was updated to “Critically Endangered” in 2006.
-In 2013, its status returned to “Endangered” due to the availability of new information.
+Its status was updated to "Critically Endangered" in 2006.
+In 2013, its status returned to "Endangered" due to the availability of new information.
+The 2023 assessment again categorized it as critically endangered, citing an estimated decrease in the global population by more than 80% in three sawfish generations or 18 years.